 A shortage and maldistribution of psychiatrists is of critical concern within the behavioral health workforce.
 There is a growing shortage of total psychiatrists, as well as those with sub-specialized training in geriatric, child and adolescent, and addiction psychiatry.
 Recruitment and retention factors are a continuing concern in this field due to burnout, time needed for sub-specialization training, and lack of incentives to raise interest among medical students.
 Additionally, differential recruitment patterns and challenges may contribute to the maldistribution of providers across the country.

-This project will focus on the total supply and location of psychiatrists as well as three psychiatric subspecialities: child and adolescent psychiatrists, addiction psychiatrists, and geriatric psychiatrists.
-This study will aim to enumerate this workforce on the national, state, and county level as well as in rural areas.
-Researchers will utilize American Medical Association Physician Masterfile data to develop reports of active physicians who identify as psychiatrists, child/adolescent psychiatrists, geriatric psychiatrists, or addiction psychiatrists per U.S. county.
+This project focused on the total supply and location of psychiatrists as well as three psychiatric subspecialities: child and adolescent psychiatrists, addiction psychiatrists, and geriatric psychiatrists.
+This study enumerated this workforce on the national, state, and county level as well as in rural areas.
+Researchers utilized American Medical Association Physician Masterfile data to develop reports of active physicians who identify as psychiatrists, child/adolescent psychiatrists, geriatric psychiatrists, or addiction psychiatrists per U.S. county.

 After the passage of the Affordable Care Act and the Mental Health Parity and Addiction Equity Act, behavioral health coverage has expanded to cover more U.S. citizens.
 However, access to behavioral health services remains an issue, owing in part to maldistribution of the workforce.
 The psychiatric workforce, in particular, is in the middle of a professional shortage, which is projected to worsen by 2025.
 Rural populations appear to be more affected by this shortage than metropolitan populations.
 This study sought to map the precise amount of psychiatrists, child and adolescent psychiatrists (CAPs), geriatric psychiatrists (GPs), and addiction psychiatrists (APs) per county, and to test whether the proportion of these providers varied significantly between urban and rural areas.